microsoft/vso-extension-tools/README.md

 #### Fiddler
 If you want your requests to route through the Fiddler proxy, you must pass in the `--fiddler` option.
 Fiddler must be open if this is passed; otherwise all requests will fail.

+#### Debug
+Pass the `--debug` flag to get additional log messages in the console window.

+#### Suppress title
+Pass the `--nologo` flag to suppress printing the title message when running the tool.
+Useful if you want to parse the output of the tool.